A little background information

 Hi,

-I'm available to set up your own system or you can come to one of my G7 Expert/Professional training courses, hosted by IDEAlliance.
-You can also hear me preach the ICC and G7 gospels at trade shows, industry meetings and better brew pubs.
+I'm available to set up your own system or you can come to a G7+ Expert training course, hosted by PRINTING United Alliance.
+You can also hear me preach the ICC and G7+ gospels at trade shows, industry meetings and better brew pubs.

 Background